ohua-dev/ohua-dev.github.io/index.md

 ## Publications

+If you are looking for an overview of the ideas and concepts that underpin Ohua then have a look at this [presentation](/slides/phd-defense-sebastian-19.pdf]).

 Here we list the papers we have published about Ohua and its applications.

 * Combining monads and the Ohua programming paradigm in Haskell for embedded